Isotropic stochastic gravitational wave background reconstruction for Taiji constellation: Introduction

 The SGWB manifests a stochastic signal in the output of detector, akin to instrumental noise.
 Distinguishing GW from noise and extracting its physical implications are the duties of data analysis technique.
 This task is particularly complex for space-based interferometers.
 The standard cross-correlation method, used for SGWB searches in ground detectors \cite{10.1093/mnras/227.4.933}, relies on the assumption that environmental noise is uncorrelated between different detectors, which does not hold for a single space interferometer like Taiji.
 In general, detecting the SGWB in such a mission necessitates prior knowledge of the characteristics about noise.
 Instrument noise originates from diverse sources \cite{10.1093/ptep/ptaa083,Barke:2015srr,PhysRevD.111.043048,sktcxb-10-3-fangzimuo}.
 For demonstration purposes, current data processing strategies typically model several dominant noise components.
 Earlier studies and simulations \cite{PhysRevD.82.022002,PhysRevD.89.022001} have demonstrated the feasibility of SGWB identification.
-Based on the recent year updates of LISA design, in \cite{Caprini:2019pxz} and \cite{Flauger:2020qyi}, the authors employed an automated adaptive frequency-binning procedure to reconstruct an SGWB with unknown spectral shape.
+In light of recent advancements in the LISA design, studies \cite{Caprini:2019pxz,Flauger:2020qyi,Kume:2024xvh} have employed an automated adaptive frequency-binning procedure for reconstructing SGWB with arbitrary spectral shapes.
 On the other hand, the data stream of a space mission will be signal-rich, containing a large number of concurrent GW sources.
 Therefore, any searching program designed for particular GW signal should be integrated into a global fitting pipeline \cite{Littenberg:2023xpl,Rosati:2024lcs}.
 To address these multifaceted challenges, the Taiji Data Challenge II (TDC II) was recently released \cite{Du:2025xdq}.
 The datasets incorporate the GW sources expected within Taiji's sensitivity band, and are divided into blind and training sets to foster the development of robust data analysis techniques.

 In this work, we will concentrate on the training sets designed for SGWB science.
 Going beyond the commonly adopted equal-arm approximation, our analysis incorporates the more realistic, simulated orbits provided in TDC II, which result in unequal and time-varying interferometric armlengths.
 Furthermore, unlike the assumptions in \cite{Baghi:2023qnq}, the single-link interferometric noise levels are different across the links.
 We begin by conducting a template-based parameter estimations for the background, assuming a known spectral shape.
 In general, the energy spectrum of the SGWB is not a known prior.
 Therefore, we choose to employ a trans-dimensional Markov chain Monte Carlo (MCMC) \cite{10.1093/biomet/82.4.711} approach to reconstruct the frequency profile of SGWB.
 This model-agnostic approach enables the detection of SGWB without the precise knowledge about the spectrum.
 We compare its performance directly with that of the template-based method.